nevendyulgerov/provisnr/README.md

 {
 	equallyFast: true, // boolean flag, notifying whether the two functions have achieved equal number of iterations
 	fasterFunction: {
+	    fasterInIterations: 100 // number equal to the performance boost of the faster function in iterations (integer)
 		fasterInPercentage: 35 // number equal to the performance boost of the faster function in percentage (integer)
 		name: myFunc // name of the faster function (string) },